 He also considers the question: How do we develop confident learners who are able to work independently and willing to take risks?
 This is answered with the following suggestions:

 Acknowledge all contributions positively and encourage learning from mistakes.
 Welcome wrong answers as the springboard to new understanding.
 Use positive language.
 Encourage independent and small group research and value different approaches and ideas.

 Further professional development opportunities:

-New digital training - supporting learning and developing independence in mathematics for teaching assistants
+Digital training – reactivating lost learning and developing independence in mathematics with a focus on division.

 These short courses will support teaching assistants to explore teaching techniques that feed the fluency and confidence of pupils towards increasingly independent learning.
 The video explores a number of focuses and includes pause-point activities.
 The accompanying learning log will help this.